 Here you find the most common questions regarding the shipment and storage of our cell culture media and feeds.
 If you do not find what you are looking for justcontact us for more information.

 As long as shipping takes only a few days, the media can be sent by express without cooling.
 They normally arrive at their destination within approx. 48 h.
 Storage should then be realised at temperatures between 2°C and 8°C at a dark and dry place.
 For our stability studies we exposed the media to high temperatures (short term and long term) and they showed that a short time span in which the media are not cooled is not critical.

 As long as shipping takes only a few days, the media can be sent by express without cooling so they normally arrive at their destination within 24 h – 48 h.
 Storage should then be realised at temperatures between 2°C and 8°C at a dark and dry place.
 For longer distances we either use styrofoam boxes and ice packs or for larger amounts of medium we ship pallets using a cooled transport.

 No, the media/feeds should never be frozen!
 If the medium/feed was frozen we recommend to discard them.

-All our media and feeds should be stored refrigerated, in a temperature range from +2° to +8° in a dark (!) and dry place.
+All our media and feeds should be stored refrigerated and upright, in a temperature range from +2° to +8° in a dark (!) and dry place.
 In our experience, frequently performed pre-heating of medium, e.g. before passaging is not necessary for most cells and processes and should be avoided if possible.